-- 23. Quality Services Matter by the following key investment priorities: - Exploring options to regenerate areas of Dudley Town Centre that will address the Council's existing office accommodation problems, and recommending a viable proposal for consideration by the Cabinet; - Proactive management of the Council's land and buildings assets, and prioritisation of the annual Repair & Maintenance resource allocation in line with the Council's Repairs & Maintenance Policy: - A programme of Access works to ensure that the Council meets it's Disability Discrimination Act (DDA) obligations.
+- 23. Quality Services Matter by the following key investment priorities: - Exploring options to regenerate areas of Dudley Town Centre that will address the Council's existing office accommodation problems, and recommending a viable proposal for consideration by the Cabinet; - Proactive management of the Council's land and buildings assets, and prioritisation of the annual Repair & Maintenance resource allocation; - A programme of Access works to ensure that the Council meets it's Disability Discrimination Act (DDA) obligations.